merll/docker-map/docs/guide/containers/advanced.rst

     :attr:`~dockermap.map.config.ContainerConfiguration.start_options`;
   * items of :attr:`~dockermap.map.config.ContainerConfiguration.binds`, if they are not volume aliases, i.e. they directly describe container volume and host path.
+  * command line and user defined in each element of :attr:`~dockermap.map.config.ContainerConfiguration.exec_commands`;
   * and elements listed in :attr:`~dockermap.map.config.ContainerConfiguration.shares`.
 * On client configuration: For addresses in :attr:`~dockermap.map.config.ClientConfiguration.interfaces`.